Sigrid always has spare socks | Entertainment - ExBulletin

 At the start of my career, I was so worried about all of these decisions.

-But sometimes you can be quite taken by the feeling that you have to decide very quickly, especially since my work is moving so fast.
+But sometimes you can get quite taken by the feeling that you have to decide really quickly, especially since my work moves so quickly.

 I don’t make good decisions when I am stressed or under pressure because I will make decisions based on what I think I need to do more than what my intuition tells me.